What is brand monitoring?

 Step 5: Analyze sentiment, not just volume

 Mention volume tells you how much people are talking about your brand.
-Sentiment tells you whether that conversation helps or harms it.
-Look for sentiment trends over time.
-A gradual decline in positive mentions often precedes a visible crisis by days or weeks and is far easier to address early.
+Sentiment tells you whether that attention is helping or harming reputation.
+Look for trends over time, not just isolated spikes.

 Step 6: Connect insights to business outcomes